mirsujat/react-accordion/README.md

 ### WAI-ARIA Roles, States, and Properties:
 <ul>
-    <li> - The title of each accordion header is contained in an element with role button.</li>
+    <li>The title of each accordion header is contained in an element with <em>role button.</em></li>
-    <li> - Each accordion header button is wrapped in an element with role heading that has a value set for aria-level that is appropriate for the information architecture of the page.</li>
+    <li>Each accordion header <em>button</em> is wrapped in an element with role heading that has a value set for <em>aria-level</em> that is appropriate for the information architecture of the page.</li>
-    <li> - If the native host language has an element with an implicit `heading` and `aria-level`, such as an HTML heading tag, a native host language element may be used.</li>
+    <li>If the native host language has an element with an implicit <em>heading</em> and <em>aria-level</em>, such as an HTML heading tag, a native host language element may be used.</li>
-    <li> - The `button` element is the only element inside the `heading` element.
-That is, if there are other visually persistent elements, they are not included inside the `heading` element.</li>
+    <li>The <em>button</em> element is the only element inside the <em>heading</em> element.
+That is, if there are other visually persistent elements, they are not included inside the <em>heading</em> element.</li>
-    <li> - If the accordion panel associated with an accordion header is visible, the header button element has `aria-expanded` set to `true`.
-If the panel is not visible, aria-expanded is set to `false`.</li>
+    <li>If the accordion panel associated with an accordion header is visible, the header button element has <em>aria-expanded</em> set to <em>true</em>.
+If the panel is not visible, <em>aria-expanded</em> is set to <em>false</em>.</li>
-    <li> - The accordion header `button` element has `aria-controls` set to the ID of the element containing the accordion panel content.</li>
+    <li>The accordion header <em>button</em> element has <em>aria-controls</em> set to the ID of the element containing the accordion panel content.</li>
-     <li> - If the accordion panel associated with an accordion header is visible, and if the accordion does not permit the panel to be collapsed, the header `button` element has `aria-disabled` set to `true`.</li>
+     <li>If the accordion panel associated with an accordion header is visible, and if the accordion does not permit the panel to be collapsed, the header <em>button</em> element has <em>aria-disabled</em> set to <em>true</em>.</li>
-    <li> `- Optionally`, each element that serves as a container for panel content has role region and aria-labelledby with a value that refers to the button that controls display of the panel.
+    <li>Optionally, each element that serves as a container for panel content has role region and aria-labelledby with a value that refers to the button that controls display of the panel.
-        <li> - Avoid using the region role in circumstances that create landmark region proliferation, e.g., in an accordion that contains more than approximately 6 panels that can be expanded at the same time.</li>
+        <li>Avoid using the region role in circumstances that create landmark region proliferation, e.g., in an accordion that contains more than approximately 6 panels that can be expanded at the same time.</li>
-        <li> - Role region is especially helpful to the perception of structure by screen reader users when panels contain heading elements or a nested accordion.</li>
+        <li>Role region is especially helpful to the perception of structure by screen reader users when panels contain heading elements or a nested accordion.</li>
     </li>
 </ul>